nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Information of the primary student is retained.
 * If any information fields of the primary student are empty, they are filled with information of the secondary student.
-* The merged student contains tags of both students.
+* The merged student contains tutorial groups of both students.

 Examples:
 * `merge 1 2` merges the information of the first two displayed students.